 To get to Corona del Mar, go south on the 55 Freeway towards the beaches, then east on Highway 73.
 Take the MacArthur Boulevard exit and go left on Pacific Coast Highway.

-Corona Del Mar State access is via the intersection of Iris Street and Ocean Boulevard in Corona del Mar.
+Corona Del Mar State Beach access is via the intersection of Iris Street and Ocean Boulevard in Corona del Mar.
 There is a paid beach parking lot plus some free and metered street parking.